 Day Care Health and Safety

 Staff Provisions: Our Executive Director is a registered nurse.
 She oversees Rainbow Chimes’ written Health Care Plan and policies, and is consulted on numerous child health matters.
-In addition, all staff are trained in First Aid become Child CPR-certified after an initial period of employment.
-In addition, several staff members are NYS Medication Administration Training (MAT) certified.
-Our Chef, along with certain administrative and other staff members, have attained the Suffolk County Food Mangers Certification.
+In addition, all members of our staff are trained in First Aid and become Child CPR-certified after an initial period of employment.
+Several staff members are NYS Medication Administration Training (MAT) certified.
+Our Chef, along with certain administrative and other staff members, have attained the Suffolk County Food Managers Certification.

 Physical Examination: Before attending day care at the Center, each child must have a completed medical examination form, signed by a health practitioner within the past year.
 Immunization requirements must also be met before a child may attend.
 We may not, by law, allow a participant to remain enrolled without up-to-date immunizations or a current medical form.
 A new form must be submitted every year.
 Please notify us of any inoculations, medications, or health changes/problems.

 Special Medical Conditions: Be sure to notify us in writing of any special medical conditions which warrant attention—ESPECIALLY ALLERGIES!

 Health Screenings: We observe children for signs of illness or injury every day.
 In addition, we may conduct various health and development screenings, such as vision checks, as indicated or throughout the year.

 Injuries & First Aid: For minor injuries, our Center is equipped with a Sick Bay where simple first aid is administered.
 In case of serious injuries, you will be notified immediately while the child is taken to the hospital.
 Parents MUST keep the Center informed of their most current emergency telephone numbers, and they must provide at least two alternate contacts in case the parents cannot be reached.